lambdaclass/cairo_native/DEVELOPER-GUIDE.md

 ## High level project overview
 This will explain how the project is structured, without going into much details yet:

-### Project dependencies
-The major dependencies of the project are the following:
-- Melior: This is the crate that abstracts away most of the interfacing with MLIR, our compilation target, it uses mlir-sys and tries to safely abstract MLIR in Rust.
-- Cairo: We use the cairo crates to keep a close tie to the API contracts of the language, they provide a really nice way to know what features the language has and aids with codegen.
-For example, most library functions are under enumerations, and thanks to Rust exhaustive pattern matching we can't miss any.
-- Runtime: The JIT runner and compiler depend on a "runtime" that lives on this repository too, it aids with more complex stuff like `pedersen`, `keccak` and dictionaries that would be quite complex to implement from the ground up in MLIR (Basically would be like coding a complex hash function in pseudo assembly).

 ### Build script
 We have a build script to cover a small missing functionality from `melior`, it's quite simple and the compiled cpp code is under `src/ffi.cpp`.